liciniofs/generator-unit4-bespoke-wp-plugin/README.md

 ## Sub-Generators:
 Aditional sub-generators to generate/update files to enhance your plugin.
 ### Taxonomy
-`yo log-wp-plugin:taxonomy` will generate inside the plugin's `lib` folder the following files and directories:
+`yo unit4-bespoke-wp-plugin:taxonomy` will generate inside the plugin's `lib` folder the following files and directories:

 * lib/
     * `Taxonomy.php`